 Laura J. and L. Douglas Meredith Professor for Teaching Excellence

 Ph.D., University of California, Los Angeles, 1983

-Over the past two decades I have directed a variety of projects focusing on cultural transformation and the emergence of African Caribbean communities in plantation and “free village” settings.
+These current projects build on broad body of international and North American research.
+My primary research area has been in the Caribbean where I have directed a variety of projects focusing on cultural transformation, ethnogenesis, and the emergence of African Caribbean communities on plantation, in “free village” settings and in urban contexts.
 My analysis of the emergence of a free-black community on St. John (formerly Danish West Indies) was published in a book Creole Transformation from Slavery to Freedom: Historical Archaeology of the East End Community, St. John, Virgin Islands (University Press of Florida 2003).
-I recently completed the analysis of an excavation of Cinnamon Bay plantation
+Studies include archaeological investigations of Drax Hall (Armstrong 1990) and Seville Plantations (Armstrong 2011, Armstrong and Kelly 2000), the East End Community, and Cinnamon Bay plantation

 BOOKS / MONOGRAPHS

 Delle, James A, Mark Hauser, and Douglas V. Armstrong, 2011.
 Out of Many, One People: The Historical Archaeology of Colonial Jamaica.
 University of Alabama Press.

 Armstrong, Douglas V., 2003.
 Creole Transformation from Slavery to Freedom: Historical Archaeology of the East End Community, St. John, Virgin Islands.
 University Press of Florida, Gainesville.

 Armstrong, Douglas V., LouAnn Wurst and Elizabeth J. Kellar, 2000.
 Archaeological Sites and Preservation Planning in Central New York.
 New York State Historic Preservation Office.
 Pebbles Island, New York.
 ISBN 1-929436-06-8.